- Making deductions from an employee's pay

 Any contributions you make for your employees may be subject to FBT.

-When calculating FBT use the GST-inclusive value, except for those benefits that are GST-exempt, e.g., like low interest loans and life insurance.
+When calculating FBT use the GST-inclusive value, except for those benefits that are GST-exempt, eg, low interest loans and life insurance.